Personal Protective Equipment (PPE) Distribution

 Chamber of Commerce Business Impact Survey

-Over 120 local businesses responded to a survey conducted by the Chamber, Summit County and Park City Economic Development to asses impacts of COVID-19 and resulting need.
+The Chamber/Bureau, Summit County and Park City Economic Development will continue to asses impacts of COVID-19 and resulting business needs by conducting surveys.

 Facebook Small Business Grants Program